AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-73-->

-*  {{ site.data.var.ee }} no longer displays an error message when loading the homepage of a store with pre-existing custom theme.
-Previously, {{ site.data.var.ee }} displayed this message:  `The store will not work correctly in the case when cookies are disabled`.
+*  Adobe Commerce no longer displays an error message when loading the homepage of a store with pre-existing custom theme.
+Previously, Adobe Commerce displayed this message:  `The store will not work correctly in the case when cookies are disabled`.

 ### Translations and locales

 <!--- AC-285 MC-41400-->

 *  The `UserExpiration` validator no longer fails with `de_DE` and `uk_UA` locales.
-Previously, {{ site.data.var.ee }} threw an error when an administrator tried to set an expiration date when creating a new user from the Admin with locales set to `de_DE` or `uk_UA`.
+Previously, Adobe Commerce threw an error when an administrator tried to set an expiration date when creating a new user from the Admin with locales set to `de_DE` or `uk_UA`.
 [GitHub-32497](https://github.com/magento/magento2/issues/32497)

 <!--- MC-41583 AC-989-->